 Scheduled Duration.
-New in Project 2010, the span of active working time for a task as entered or as calculated by Project 2010 based on scheduling factors such as start date, finish date and calendars.
+The span of active working time for a task as entered or as calculated by Project 2013 based on scheduling factors such as start date, finish date, and calendars.
+For manually scheduled tasks, this field represents the suggested value, for auto-scheduled tasks, it shows the equivalent to the Duration field.

 Scheduled Finish.
-New in Project 2010, the date when work on a task is scheduled to be complete as calculated by Project 2010 based on scheduling factors such as start date, finish date and calendars.
+The date when work on a task is scheduled to be complete as calculated by Project 2013 based on scheduling factors such as start date, finish date, and calendars.
+For manually scheduled tasks, this field represents the suggested value, for auto-scheduled tasks, it shows the equivalent to the Finish field.

 Scheduled Start.
-New in Project 2010, the date when work on a task is scheduled to begin as calculated by Project 2010, based on scheduling factors such as dependencies, constraints and calendars.
+The date when work on a task is scheduled to begin as calculated by Project 2013, based on scheduling factors such as dependencies, constraints, and calendars.
+For manually scheduled tasks, this field represents the suggested value, for auto-scheduled tasks, it shows the equivalent to the Start field.